Menglianggu campaign

-The Menglianggu campaign (孟良崮戰役) was fought between the nationalists and the communists during the Chinese Civil War in the post-World War II era and resulted in communist victory.
+The Menglianggu campaign (孟良崮戰役) was fought between the nationalists and the communists during the Chinese Civil War in the post-World War II era.
+The battle resulted in the encirclement and destruction of the nationalist corps-sized 74th Reorganized Division, one of the most elite forces of their side, and a significant communist victory.
 The campaign was later used by the communists as a specific battle example in their military science and history, as well as a propaganda piece.
 The battle mainly took place in Menglianggu of Linyi region in Shandong Province.